sdelements/sde-mcp/SUPPORTED_PROMPTS.md

 - Update project 123 name to New Name
 - Update project 123 with new name
 - Update the project status to reflect current sprint progress
+- Set the risk policy for project 123 to 5
+- Update project 456 risk policy to 3

 ---